-Lots of rigs work just as well in the winter as they do in the summer, however, some such as Maggot Rigs, is more popular in the winter when the nuisance fish are less active.
+Lots of rigs work just as well in the winter as they do in the summer, however, some such as Maggot Rigs, are more popular in the winter when the nuisance fish are less active.

-This is a quick and easy to tie rig that works well to present a ball of maggots on the bottom.
+This is a quick and easy-to-tie rig that works well to present a ball of maggots on the bottom.
 Using the maggot clip makes this rig much quicker and easier to rebait than other similar presentations.

 Balanced Maggot Rig

-This rig is a more difficult rig to tie than the Maggot Clip and must be balanced carefully to get the best results, as it must waft enticingly just of the bottom but with the hook still just touching.
+This rig is a more difficult rig to tie than the Maggot Clip and must be balanced carefully to get the best results, as it must waft enticingly just off the bottom but with the hook still just touching.